AllenYLJiang/Anomaly_Detection_in_a_new_way/README.md

 # Anomaly_Detection_in_a_new_way

-Code can be downloaded from: https://www.yunpan.com/surl_yttwXqUZRmu （Code：9e61, Password: The name of our paper）
+Code can be downloaded from: https://www.yunpan.com/surl_ytiB6bB8kbe (Code：6d18, Password: The name of our paper)

 # Inference:
 python data/ShanghaiTech/pose/multi_cls_auc.py